cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `VersionRequest`

-Empty message to serve as the request for the `Version` function (present in all gRPC services defined in the Cogment API).
+Empty message to serve as the request for the `Version` procedure (present in all gRPC services defined in the Cogment API).

 ```protobuf
 message VersionRequest {}